mutasim77/ReactJS-Notebook/docs/react-lazy.md

 export default App;
 ```

-### Conclusion
-From this note, we learned what lazy loading and code splitting are, how to implement them, and that the best place to implement lazy loading is with routes.
-This avoids rendering the entire page at once, which may result in a slower load time when dealing with pages with large amounts of content.

 # Dynamic imports 🔴

 This is a modern JavaScript feature that imports our files almost like a promise.